CumulusNetworks/docs/content/cumulus-linux-57/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 {{< tabs "TabID640 ">}}
 {{< tab "NVUE Commands ">}}

-The NVUE command is not supported.
+NVUE does not provide commands to configure this feature.

 {{< /tab >}}
 {{< tab "Linux Commands ">}}